shubhamgarg7239/StudentManagement-System/README.md

 # StudentManagement-System portal
 ## Description
-- We developed REST API for a Student-Management application.
-This API performs all the fundamental CRUD operations of any Student management platform with validation at every step.
+- Developed REST API for Student-Management application.
+API performs all the fundamental CRUD operations of any Student management platform with validation at every step .

 ## Techstack
 - Java
 - Spring Framework
 - Spring Boot
+- Spring Security
 - Spring Data JPA with Hibernate
 - MySQL

 ## Module
+- User Module
 - Student Module
 - Course Module
-- Profile Module
 - StudentDTO Module
-- CurrentAdminSession and CurrentStudentSesssion Module

 ## Features
-- User and Admin authentication & validation with using Session management (UUID)
+- User and Admin authentication & autherization with role base authentication.
+- Swagger documentation.

 * Admin Features :
    * Admin can add a student with his information.
    * Admin can upload a course details and assign a course to student.